LostArtefacts/TR-Rando/TRRandomizerCore/Resources/Documentation/ENEMIES.md

 Note that mummies can appear as flying mutants in other levels.
 This model is present in City of Khamoon but is unused in the original game.

 ## No Restrictions Mode
-This mode will switch off _**all**_ of the above restrictions other than Pierre always being killable, Larson appearing at the end of Qualopec and Torso appearing in Great Pyramid.
+This mode will switch off _**most**_ of the above restrictions.
+The following will always remain:
+* Pierre always being killable
+* Larson appearing at the end of Qualopec
+* Torso appearing in Great Pyramid
+* SkateboardKid being limited to one per level and to specific rooms
+* Natla appearing once per level
+* SkateboardKid and Natla not sharing a level

 This mode will also allow land enemies to appear underwater as the engine does not kill them (as in TR2 onwards).

 ## Enemy Types
 Some levels have their total enemy types count increased for more variety.
 This is a maximum rather than a guaranteed number of types (e.g. for Caves, 5 models will always be imported, but no checks are performed to ensure at least one of each is assigned to entities).
 Levels in _italics_ remain unchanged.